Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 In "Needs", the scene that shows Sierra and Victor promising to find each other no matter what happens, November weeping at her daughter's grave, and Echo leading the Actives above ground.
 The latter not so much sad tears, but more from the beauty of the scene.

 Paul's brain-death, straight after he and Echo fell in love with each other.
-Not fair!